University Health Service

 If you have a complex health history:

-• Obtain a letter from your health care provider summarizing your health history and treatments
+• Obtain a letter from your healthcare provider summarizing your health history and treatments

 • Schedule an introductory visit with a UHS physician early in your first term and deliver the letter at that first visit (do not send it in advance)